uw-dims/dims-finalreport/docs/source/challenges.rst

 #.
 The service is put on another computer (possibly a virtual machine)
    and the computer's name now matches the service.
-But now there is also another computer host to manage, with ``iptables`` rules, accounts and passwords allowing adminstrator access, the need to copy in SSH keys, etc.
+But now there is also another computer host to manage, with ``iptables`` rules, accounts and passwords allowing administrator access, the need to copy in SSH keys, etc.
    As more computers are added, management and use gets harder and harder.

 Part of this problem is handled by adopting a policy of *not* naming computers after